vishnu1100/Event-management-system/README.md

 ## Support

-If you encounter any issues or have questions about the Event Management System, please reach out to our support team at [vishnusanthoshvr@gmail.com](vishnusanthoshvr@gmail.com) or visit our [Support Portal]([link-to-support-portal](https://support.github.com/)).
+If you encounter any issues or have questions about the Event Management System, please reach out to our support team at our [Support Portal](https://support.github.com/).

 ## License

-The Event Management System is released under the [GIT License]([link-to-license](https://docs.github.com/en/rest/licenses?apiVersion=2022-11-28)).
+The Event Management System is released under the [GIT License](https://docs.github.com/en/rest/licenses?apiVersion=2022-11-28).
 Please review the license file for more information.

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to contribute to the Event Management System, please refer to our [Contribution Guidelines]([link-to-contribution-guidelines](https://github.blog/2013-01-07-introducing-contributions/)) for detailed instructions.
+If you'd like to contribute to the Event Management System, please refer to our [Contribution Guidelines](https://github.blog/2013-01-07-introducing-contributions/) for detailed instructions.

 ## Credits